Randy Moss Thanks Bill Belichick, Numerous Patriots In Hall Of Fame Speech

-Randy Moss led an illustrious NFL career, and some of his greatest seasons came in a New England Patriots uniform.
+Randy Moss had an illustrious NFL career, and some of his greatest seasons came in a New England Patriots uniform.

 That clearly was not lost on Moss, who thanked many members of the Patriots, including head coach Bill Belichick, owner Robert Kraft and assistant coach Dante Scarnecchia, in his enshrinement speech.